mbahvw/kit-katacoda-scenarios/kubectl-advance/step1.md

 In the previous scenario [intermediate kubectl](site), we introduced you to a few kubectl plugins (NS and CTX).
-Now, we are going to introduce you to `krew`, which is a package manager for kubectl plugins.
+Now, we are going to introduce you to `krew`, which is a plugin manager for kubectl.
 We will use `krew` to install various plugins that we will use throughout the scenario.
 We will be using the following plugins:

 - access-matrix - shows an RBAC access matrics for server resources
 - NS - view or change the current namespaces